yrhooke/exhibit/README.md

 ### in current branch

-- [ ] fix navbar - handles different widths
+- [X] fix navbar - handles different widths
-- [ ] read more about flexbox/bootstrap/css
+- [X] read more about flexbox/bootstrap/css
+- [ ] collapsible navbar for narrow screens

 ### Crucial for preview